+Figure 1.
+Proportion of participants who chose to compete based on participant gender from first study.
+Error bars represent standard error.

-In a follow-up study, designed to examine the role of forced preparation on the decision to compete, we recruited 1026 participants from MTurk.
-Participants were assigned to either a condition where they were required to complete several rounds of practice for the upcoming paid multiplication task or several rounds of a filler task before choosing their payment scheme.
+In a follow-up study designed to examine the role of forced preparation on the decision to compete, we recruited 1076 participants from Amazon Mechanical Turk (MTurk), who were assigned to either a condition where they were required to complete several rounds of practice for the upcoming paid multiplication task or several rounds of a filler task before choosing their payment scheme.
 Again, our manipulation had no effect on the choice to compete in men or women.
 However, after completing their respective rounds and choosing their payment scheme, participants in both conditions had the option to spend (extra) time preparing for the paid multiplication task.
-Again, we replicated the effect of gender on preparation, where 42% of women and 36% of men chose to complete the optional preparation (p < .05).
-In fact, even in the condition where participants were forced to prepare for 12 rounds lasting on average 2 minutes, there was a marginally significant effect of gender on the choice to prepare (OR = 1.41; 95% CI for odds ratio [.97, 2.04], p = .0706).
-Again, we find that these behaviors align with participants’ expectations that women will prepare more for the task (χ2 = 391.77, p < .01).
-Also, we find that women prepare more while controlling for their choice to compete (95% CI for odds ratio [1.04, 1.82], p < .05) (see Figure 2).
-Overall, our previous work provides compelling evidence that women are more likely to choose to prepare than men, even after being forced to do so.
+We replicated the effect of gender on preparation, where 40% of women and 35% of men chose to complete the optional preparation while controlling for the choice to compete (b=0.32, 95% CI [0.06, 0.57], z=2.44, p=.014) (see Figure 2).
+In fact, even in the condition where participants were forced to prepare for 12 rounds lasting on average 2 minutes, there was a significant effect of gender on the choice to prepare (b=0.42, 95% CI [0.05, 0.79], z=2.20, p=.028).
+Again, we find that these behaviors align with participants’ expectations that women will prepare more for the task (χ2(1,n=1076)=394.16, p<.001) and in general (χ2(1,n=1076)=511.06, p<.001).
+Overall, our previous work provides compelling evidence that women are more likely to choose to prepare than men, even after being forced to do so

+Figure 2.
+Proportion of participants who chose to compete based on participant gender from second study.
+Error bars represent standard error.

 While this research did not find that preparation affects decisions to compete, we did uncover a sizable gender difference in decisions to prepare.
-In light of this discovery, I have flipped my research question and instead ask whether and how competitions affect men and women’s decisions to prepare.
-Notably, there was no interaction between gender and choice to compete on the choice to prepare in either of my studies.
+In light of this discovery, we have flipped the research question and instead ask whether and how competitions affect men and women’s decisions to prepare.
+Notably, there was no interaction between gender and choice to compete on the choice to prepare in either of the previous studies.
 That is, women prepared more than men regardless of which payment scheme they had chosen.
-However, it is impossible to draw strong conlcusions from this because we 1)) did not manipulate the payment scheme, so there could be selection effects on one’s choice to prepare across payment schemes and 2) there was little power to detect any possible interaction effects.
-For instance, in study X only 11% of women within the study chose to compete.
+However, it is impossible to draw conclusions from this because i) we did not manipulate the payment scheme, so there could be selection effects on one’s choice to prepare across payment schemes and ii) there was little power to detect any possible interaction effects.
+For instance, in the first study, only 11% of women chose to compete, and in the second, 14% of women made this decision.
 Through the proposed experiments, we intend to address these limitations by directly manipulating participants’ payment scheme and recruiting a large sample to provide power to detect small effects.